berti92/mega_calendar/README.md

 A quick overview about this plugin, you'll get on <a href="http://mega-calendar.devbert.de/">http://mega-calendar.devbert.de/</a>

 <h2>History</h2>

-1.3.8: Now you are able to set the start of the week within the plugin settings

-1.3.7: Bugfix

-1.3.6: Bugfix

-1.3.5: Bugfix

 1.3.4: Added ability to create issues from the calendar, just click on a free space on the calendar